Psychpsyo/cardPrinterJS/README.md

 ### Image loading in Chromium-based browsers
 Currently, if you are calling ``setCards()`` in a ``beforeprint`` event handler and open the print dialog via the ``print()`` function, Chromium-based browsers sometimes fail to show all the cards in their print preview.
-I have no idea if this affects the actual print but if you care, go an press "I am impacted" on [this Chromium bug](https://issues.chromium.org/issues/40262871).
+I have no idea if this affects the actual print but if you care, go and press "I am impacted" on [this Chromium bug](https://issues.chromium.org/issues/40262871).
 (It's the little +1 button in the top right)

 ### No regular page printing
 Currently, loading ``cardPrinter.mjs`` on a page inserts some css that'll make it impossible to make a regular printout of the page.